 The bloodiest Civil War battles fought in North Carolina were on the way to Goldsboro.
-Twice during the war, the Union targeted this city for its railroads and the supplies they carried.
+Twice during the war, the Union targeted this city for its railroads and the supplies it carried.
 Today, U.S. Highway 70, Interstate 95 and The Blue-Gray Scenic Byway are the important connectors.
-You’ll use them to explore battlefields, ironclads and cemeteries on this 2-day trip.
+You’ll use them to explore battlefields, ironclads and cemeteries on this two-day trip.

 Day 1: Kinston Battlefields & CSS Neuse

 Start your day at the Kinston-Lenoir County Visitor & Information Center.
-Its 30-square-foot map details the North Carolina Blue-Gray Scenic Byway, which connects Civil War sites in Eastern North Carolina that are marked with signs.
-Driving maps, audio tours and links to private tours are available on its website.
+Its 30-square-foot map details the North Carolina Blue-Gray Scenic Byway, which connects Civil War sites in eastern North Carolina that are marked with signs.

 This is the site of the first Battle of Kinston – fought in late 1862, when 2,400 Confederates faced 12,000 Union troops – and it sets the stage with a short film and displays.
-At the First Battle of Kinston Park, you’ll find earthworks, markers and a 1860s Baptist church, which replaced Harriet’s Chapel, a Confederate defensive-position-turned-Union hospital that was destroyed during the fight.
-The 140-acre battlefield park includes a plaza that honors each state that sent soldiers to fight here.
+At the Kinston Battlefield Park Memorial Site, you’ll find earthworks, markers and an 1860s Baptist church, which replaced Harriet’s Chapel, a Confederate defensive-position-turned-Union hospital that was destroyed during the fight.
+The battlefield park includes a plaza that honors each state that sent soldiers to fight here.

 You’ll find interpretive markers, including one noting the last mass capture of Union troops (about 1,000), at the Second Battle of Kinston Battlefield, also called the Battle of Wyse Fork.
 You can walk among the earthworks.
-Look for the monument to Confederate Gen. Hoke, a Lincolnton native who mostly fought in North Carolina and oversaw construction of ironclads, and the Cobb House, which was a hospital during the battle that was the war’s second-largest in North Carolina.
+Look for the Cobb House, which was a hospital during the battle that was the war’s second-largest in North Carolina.

 Finish your day at Maplewood-Hebrew-Cedar Grove Cemeteries.
 Along with local dignitaries, many of the Confederate casualties from the first Kinston battle are buried here in a mass grave that’s marked with a monument erected by the United Daughters of the Confederacy in the 1890s.

-Another option is Ginger 108, which serves Asian-inspired fare.
-After dinner, head to Mother Earth Brewery’s tap room to sample locally made beer and the Red Room to hear local and national musicians.
-Lodging options include The O’Neil, a bed-and-breakfast that opened in a 1920s bank in fall 2014; The Bentley; and, in nearby Snow Hill, Benjamin W. Best Country Inn & Carriage House, which is on a 7th-generation working farm.
+After dinner, head to Mother Earth Brewery to sample locally made beer.
+Lodging options include The O’Neil, a bed-and-breakfast that opened in a 1920s bank in 2014; The Bentley; and, in nearby Snow Hill, Benjamin W. Best Country Inn & Carriage House, which is on a seventh-generation working farm.

 Day 2: Goldsboro, Bentonville & Averasboro Battlefields

-With a Civil War Trails marker standing sentry, trace the Battle of Goldsborough Bridge at the Wayne County Museum.
-A diorama, artifacts, Goldsboro Rifles militia display, period newspapers and replica uniforms tell the story of Union Gen. Foster’s 1862 attack, which raged from Kinston and Seven Springs to the railroad bridge south of Goldsboro.
-The bridge was destroyed, stopping supplies to Confederate troops farther north.
-Take the Goldsborough Bridge Battlefield walking trails to earthworks, interpretive markers and the site of the railroad bridge.
-Find a battlefield map, or schedule a guided tour, at the information kiosk.
+With a Civil War Trails marker standing sentry, learn about more of the county's history at Wayne County Museum.
+Artifacts, flags, swords, replica uniforms and more tell the story of Wayne County's military background.
+And just a 10-minute car ride away, visit the Goldsborough Bridge Battlefield – where Union Gen. Foster’s 1862 attack raged from Kinston and Seven Springs to the railroad bridge south of Goldsboro – and pick up a battlefield map or schedule a guided tour at the information kiosk.

-Before leaving Goldsboro, try lunch at The Flying Shamrock, a traditional Irish pub opened by two career military officers that serves a corned beef barbecue sandwich, or Ed’s for coastal cuisine.
-If you’re not hungry now, you will be when you arrive at Meadow Village Restaurant near Benson, known for its seafood buffet and chocolate pie, or Holt Lake BBQ in Smithfield, which serves vinegar-based Eastern North Carolina barbecue and leaves pitchers of sweet tea on tables.
+Before leaving Goldsboro, try lunch at The Flying Shamrock, a traditional Irish pub opened by two career military officers that serves a corned beef barbecue sandwich.
+If you’re not hungry now, you will be when you arrive at Meadow Village Restaurant near Benson, known for its seafood buffet and chocolate pie, or Holt Lake Bar-B-Que & Seafood in Smithfield, which serves vinegar-based Eastern North Carolina barbecue and leaves pitchers of sweet tea on tables.
 They’re on your way to the next stop.

 Bentonville Battlefield State Historic Site is where Confederates made a now-or-never attempt to stop Union Gen. Sherman’s 90,000 men.
 Their efforts turned into the state’s biggest Civil War battle but fell short of the objective.
-Start at the Visitor Center, where there is an audiovisual program and battlefield map.
+Start at the visitors center, where there is an audiovisual program and battlefield map.
 Follow the trail to earthworks, a mass Confederate grave, family cemetery and monuments.
-You’ll find a reconstructed kitchen and slave quarters as well as Harper House, where a field hospital is recreated downstairs, and the hiding spot used by the owners and their seven children during the fight is upstairs, complete with period furnishings.
+You’ll find a reconstructed kitchen as well as Harper House, where a field hospital is recreated downstairs, and the hiding spot used by the owners and their seven children during the fight is upstairs, complete with period furnishings.

 The Battle of Averasboro was fought on the 8,000-acre Smith Plantation as Union troops advanced from Fayetteville.
 Three homes are on the property, and they’re visible from the Averasboro Battle Scenic Byway.
 They were used as hospitals, with the Smiths caring for the wounded.
-Much of the property is private, but pull over for interpretive markers and the Chicora Civil War Cemetery, where a 1820s slave cabin has been relocated and restored.
-You’ll find a diorama, uniforms and battle artifacts at the Averasboro Civil War Battlefield and Museum in Dunn as well as an 1850 quilt that hid a family’s silver and excerpts from the diary kept by 18-year-old Janie Smith, who witnessed the battle.
-Guided tours are available.
+Much of the property is private, but pull over for interpretive markers and the Chicora Civil War Cemetery.
+You’ll also find a diorama, uniforms, and battle artifacts at the Averasboro Battlefield & Museum in Dunn.